proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Confirmed transactions

-Monitors new confirmed [transactions](../protocol/transaction.md) signed or received by an [account](../built-in-features/account.md).
+To monitor new confirmed [transactions](../protocol/transaction.md) signed or received by an [account](../built-in-features/account.md).

 **Options**